 Richardson says such training should specifically address common concerns raised by female medical professionals, including “imposter syndrome” worries and how to deal with sometimes vicious public scrutiny.

 “I think we saw early on in the pandemic how women leaders were treated,” says Richardson.
-“The mistreatment that Dr. Teresa Tam experienced was appalling.
+“The mistreatment that Dr. Theresa Tam experienced was appalling.
 The comments on her decision making, qualifications and background were very problematic.”

 Despite the potential for public criticism, Graydon says women in prominent roles make a difference, and female healthcare professionals’ voices are critical to amplifying pressing community concerns.